Last Modified: Jun 18, 2026

 Opened: Oct 23, 2024 Severity: 3-Major

-If the BIG-IP configuration becomes corrupted in such a way that an ephemeral pool member exists with no corresponding FQDN template pool member, ephemeral node or FQDN template node, the dynconfd daemon may crash repeatedly.
+If the BIG-IP configuration is corrupted such that an ephemeral pool member exists without a corresponding FQDN template pool member, ephemeral node, or FQDN template node, the dynconfd daemon may crash repeatedly

-The dynconfd daemon performs the action of resolving node FQDN names to IP addresses and creating ephemeral nodes and pool members with those addresses.
-When this issue occurs, dynconfd will be unable to resolve FQDN names in any existing FQDN template nodes (and FQDN template pool members) to their corresponding IP addresses.
-This can result in a lack of available pool members to process traffic.
+The dynconfd daemon is responsible for resolving Fully Qualified Domain Names (FQDNs) to IP addresses and creating ephemeral nodes and pool members with those addresses.
+If an issue arises, dynconfd will be unable to resolve FQDNs in any existing FQDN template nodes and pool members, preventing them from being linked to their corresponding IP addresses.
+This can lead to a shortage of available pool members to handle incoming traffic

-To recover from the MCP database corruption, perform the actions described in the following F5 knowledge article: K13030: Forcing the mcpd process to reload the BIG-IP configuration
+To address corruption in the MCP database, follow the steps outlined in F5 knowledge article K13030: Forcing the MCPD process to reload the BIG-IP configuration

 None